Techtonica/curriculum/css/BEM-style.md

 ### Materials

 The best reference/resource to get you started:
 - [BEM Documentation](http://getbem.com/introduction/) (You can understand the basics of BEM) -2 min read.
+- [How to write better CSS with BEM](https://mrfrontend.org/2017/10/write-better-css-with-bem/) by Raymon S (10 min read).

 ### Lessons

 - To understand how BEM is used for styling elements, check out this great article on Mr-Frontend Blog: ['How to write better CSS with BEM'](https://mrfrontend.org/2017/10/write-better-css-with-bem/) by Raymon S (10 min read).